The Deepfakes Of Taylor Swift Prove Yet Again How Laws Fail Women

 AdvertisementADVERTISEMENT

-While much of the deepfake discourse has focused on "fake news," hoaxes, or cheating at school, the reality is that the unregulated use of the technology is incredibly concerning, especially for women.
-It's essentially a virtual assault on women, who now realize that by even uploading a photo of themselves on Instagram, they might be subjected to an online attack where their face is the weapon.
+While much of the deepfake discourse has focused on “fake news”, hoaxes, or cheating at school, the reality is that the unregulated use of the technology is incredibly concerning, especially for women.
+It’s essentially a virtual assault on women, who now realise that by even uploading a photo of themselves on Instagram, they might be subjected to an online attack where their face is the weapon.

 Most states have banned revenge porn and its distribution, but when it comes to AI-created pornographic images, people are seemingly on their own.
 There are no current federal laws that tackle deepfake porn, which means the ability to bring criminal or civil charges is extremely difficult, especially considering the breadth, reach, and anonymity of the internet.
 Despite the psychological and emotional effects the technology has on women, there is nothing that actually prohibits the act, and perpetrators are still free to generate — and distribute — whatever deepfakes they like.